rtrader58/SC-300T00-Microsoft-Identity-and-Access-Administrator/Errata All Modules.md

 Step 2:  Activate your subscription<br>
 Leave Name and email as is, enter your information in the remaining fields – must include a valid phone number<br>

-# Disregarrd - Read this at the very end of Lab 0:

 # Optional - Lab 07

 Has returned but as an optional Lab If you intend on doing lab continue with these instructions otherwise start with lab 01 <br>